 Lastly, here are a few takeaways:

 In the next post of this series, we’ll explore similar parallels with the enablement and management dimensions of the lifecycle.

-In conclusion, a manager should look at their engagement of talent as an investment.
+In conclusion, a manager should look at their engagement of independent contractors as an investment.
 They must engage resources that are going to help their company achieve an effective return and achieve peak performance.
 Ready to make the investment?
-Contact us today - we’d be glad to discuss the right methods and approach to help your enterprise acquire top independent contractor talent.
+Contact us today - we’d be glad to discuss the right methods and approach to help your enterprise acquire skilled independent contractors.

 John Dahlberg, VP Solutions Design, leads the Solutions Design and Delivery Team in its integration and delivery of MBO’s comprehensive suite of independent workforce engagement solutions to enterprise clients and strategic partners.

 The growing independent workforce is a great source of talent, but what risks are involved and how can businesses mitigate them?

 Cyber insurance helps protect your company from costly data breaches not covered by general or professional liability insurance.
 Learn the benefits of cyber insurance, what it protects, and why you should consider it if your company engages independent contractors.